 Originally from Calgary, AB, Michelle has been in Lethbridge since 2010.
 She works primarily as a freelance graphic designer, creating print and digital designs for her clients.
 When not creating on her computer, she loves to paint bright, colourful folk art.
-Her art has been displayed at the Penny Coffee House, Mocha Cabana (mural), at the She Boutique during ArtWalk 2017, at the Allied Arts Council, the Spark Disability Arts Festival, the ‘Epic Dermis Art Show’ at Drunken Sailor in 2013, a private show at Casa in 2015 (10x10x52).
-A member of the Lethbridge Figure Drawing Group, her work ‘Escape with Compassion’ was on display at the Trianon show ‘The Figure in Relationship‘, and can now be viewed online.
+Her art has been displayed at the Penny Coffee House, Mocha Cabana (mural), at the She Boutique during ArtWalk 2017, at the Allied Arts Council, the Spark Disability Arts Festival, the ‘Epic Dermis Art Show’ at Drunken Sailor in 2013, a private show at Casa in 2015 (10x10x52), and at the Trianon show ‘The Figure in Relationship‘ in 2018.

 Michelle loves volunteering for arts-related events with the Allied Arts Council, where she served a 3-year term on the board from 2014 – 2017, and is also currently serving as volunteer curator for The Penny Coffee House Gallery.
 These days Michelle spends her spare time hanging out with her pup Annie, her stepson Kían, or booting around on her motorcycle.